 The documentary-note method uses either symbols or a series of consecutive numbers placed within square brackets in the body of a report adjacent to the sourced material.
-The full publication details are listed either as a footnote or in the references section at the end of the report.
-Examples of this method include the (Institute of Electrical and Electronics Engineers)
+The full publication details are listed either as a footnote or in a references section at the end of a report.
+Examples of this method include the (Institute of Electrical and Electronics Engineers) IEEE Style

-1 The 'Harvard style' is a misnomer that is often incorrectly associated with the author-date method.
+2 The 'Harvard style' is a misnomer that is often incorrectly associated with the author-date method.
 "The name 'Harvard' in this style is misleading.
 There is no official institutional connection between Harvard University and this citation style...another name for the author/date citation system" (cited in Lim 2022).
-The author-date method is the preferred generic term encompassing several officiallysupported referencing styles.
+The author-date method is the preferred generic term encompassing several officially-supported referencing styles.

-IEEE Style (IEEE 2018) and the footnote- bibliography system.
+(IEEE 2018) and the footnote-bibliography system.